 “Halo Top has moderate amounts of protein and calcium, but it also contains cane sugar, sugar substitutes, and undisclosed natural flavors and colors,” she says.
 “The plus is that Halo Top has lower added sugars that may not increase your blood sugar as much as the same exact serving of ice cream.”
 Heinrich cautions against eating the whole pint though, which is something Halo Top suggests based on how few calories it has compared to regular ice cream.
 “It has very few nutrients and should still be looked at as a dessert and eaten in moderation," says Heinrich.

 Now we’re getting into the healthy territory: Heinrich, Samuels, and Cady all agree that Coconut Bliss ice cream has a solid list of ingredients.
-“I love the simple and short ingredient list, and it shouldn't cause any stomach upset because there are no sugar alcohols,” says Cady.
-“But keep your scoops small—one serving has 16 grams of sugar from agave sugar (which is still sugar) and the entire pint is 800 calories and has 48 grams of sugar.”
+“I love the simple and short ingredient list, and it shouldn't cause any stomach upset because there are no sugar alcohols,” says Cady, who cautions against consuming too much given the relatively high sugar content.

 Heinrich adds that taste-wise, you have to really like the taste of coconut, as it’s pretty obvious what this ice cream is made out of.
 “But if you do, this is the vegan ice cream for you!”